Austin Area Watersheds: A TMDL Project to Protect Recreational Uses

 On this page:

-- Background and Goals
+- Background and Goal

 - Get Involved

-- Status of Activities
+- Status and Activities

-- Approved I-Plan
+- Approved I-Plan and Adopted TMDLs

-Background and Goals
+Background and Goal

-High concentrations of bacteria are often found in four streams in the Austin metropolitan area —Waller and Walnut Creeks, Spicewood Tributary to Shoal Creek, and Taylor Slough South.
+High concentrations of bacteria are often found in four streams in the Austin metropolitan area — Waller and Walnut Creeks, Spicewood Tributary to Shoal Creek, and Taylor Slough South.
 High concentrations of bacteria may indicate a health risk to people who swim or wade in the creeks—activities called “contact recreation” in the state’s standards for water quality.

 See project photo galleries.